Windows 🟢 Beginner

 Why Use Microsoft Authenticator?

-Think of it like a security guard for your online accounts.
+Think of it like having a personal security guard for your online accounts.
 It checks that it’s really you trying to log in.
 This makes it much harder for bad people to get into your accounts.
-Also, you won’t forget your passwords or have to click “reset password” anymore!
+Plus, you won’t forget your passwords or have to click “reset password” anymore!

 Important Note: Microsoft Authenticator is only for smartphones.
 There is no version for your Windows PC or Mac.
 This is for security.
 Smartphones are generally safer for important sign-in information.